Iiquidate/Proxima/README.md

 ## Prerequisites

 - [Node.js](https://nodejs.org) v18 or higher
-- **iOS:** Install [TestFlight](https://apps.apple.com/us/app/testflight/id899247664) from the App Store, then navigate to [https://testflight.apple.com/join/GZJxxfUU](https://testflight.apple.com/join/GZJxxfUU) and click **"View in TestFlight"** to install the Expo Go beta.
+- **iOS:** Install [TestFlight](https://apps.apple.com/us/app/testflight/id899247664) from the App Store, then navigate to [https://testflight.apple.com/join/GZJxxfUU](https://testflight.apple.com/join/GZJxxfUU) and click **"Install"** to download the Expo Go 55.0.4 beta.
 We use a beta release of Expo that is not yet available on the App Store.
 - **Android:** Install [Expo Go](https://play.google.com/store/apps/details?id=host.exp.exponent) from the Google Play Store.

 ---